“A budget is telling your money where to go instead of wondering where it went” – Dave Ramsey

 4) Leverage technology

-Most people do a back-of-the-envelope calculation in 5 minutes when guesstimating their budget.
+Most people estimate their budgets using a back-of-the-envelope calculation in 5 minutes.
 This is a good start.
 Unfortunately, this calculation can be way off.
-Instead, I would recommend using software to not only calculate your monthly expenses but also automate the process.
-I use simplifi, but other excellent tools include YNAB, and Mint.
+Instead, I recommend using software to calculate your monthly expenses and automate the process.
+I use Monarch Money and couldn’t recommend it more!
 I think the time it takes you to learn the software and the minimal cost associated with it is well worth it!
+Other tools include Tiller & YNAB.

 5) Work On The Big Savings